 Security Best Practices

-A recent report from the U.S. Congressional Small Business Committee revealed 71% of cyber attacks occur at businesses with less than 100 employees, and the 2016 State of SMB CyberSecurity Report puts the occurrence of security breaches at small businesses at 50%.
+A report from the U.S. Congressional Small Business Committee revealed 71% of cyber attacks occur at businesses with less than 100 employees.
+The State of SMB CyberSecurity Report puts the occurrence of security breaches at small businesses at 50%.
 As these statistics illustrate, small businesses must maintain constant vigilance when it comes to cyber security.

 In order to avoid becoming a victim, small businesses can establish a baseline of network and data security with a few simple best practices, including firewalls, anti-malware software, and anti-virus applications.
 Best practices for small businesses also involve some offline actions, including regular backups and strong password requirements.
 All organizations should make sure to educate staff about phishing, ransomware, and other threats.
 Mobile equipment should be monitored and outfitted with Mobile Device Management software for location tracking and remote wiping of lost or compromised devices.
 All cyber security policies should be documented and updated on a continual basis.
 The Small Business Administration’s Cybersecurity portal includes training, checklists, and other information for businesses interested in establishing a security protocol.